gnaniskrishna/jenkinstrigger/maven/README.md

-New changes done by developer
+New changes done by devthis is jenkins

-some changes happen in project this is jenkins